-Aside from four publicly-owned short lines, Oregon's railroads are private companies that pay federal, state, and local income taxes as well as property taxes assessed on their rights of way, buildings, and locomotives.
+Aside from three publicly-owned short lines, Oregon's railroads are private companies that pay federal, state, and local income taxes as well as property taxes assessed on their rights of way, buildings, and locomotives.
 All railroads, whether public or private, maintain their own equipment, track, and right of way.
 They pay an annual fee based on gross revenue for state track and equipment safety inspections and for rail crossing infrastructure.
 Both federal and state highway funds support rail crossing improvements, but very little federal money has been allocated to the states for other track improvements.
 The exception is a federal loan program and congressional earmarks.
 Railroads pay a 4.3 cent per gallon federal diesel tax, but the revenue currently goes toward federal deficit reduction, not to railroad infrastructure.

-Although federal rail programs are included in sixyear transportation authorization bills, funding generally comes through "earmarking" for specific projects.
-The 2004 federal appropriation included \$8 million for continued rehabilitation of the railroad drawspan over the entrance to Coos Bay harbor; \$7.5 million for replacing the trestle on the north approach to the Willamette River rail bridge at Albany; \$7.1 million for new rail yard capacity in the Rivergate District of Portland; \$1 million for enhancements at Eugene's rail passenger station; and \$700,000 for upgrading a branch line serving Willamina.
+Although federal rail programs are included in six-year transportation authorization bills, funding generally comes through "earmarking" for specific projects.
+The 2004 federal appropriation included \$8 million for continued rehabilitation of the railroad drawspan over the Coos Bay harbor entrance; \$7.5 million for replacing the trestle on the north approach to the Willamette River rail bridge at Albany; \$7.1 million for new rail yard capacity in Portland's Rivergate District; \$1 million for enhancements at Eugene's rail passenger station; and \$700,000 for upgrading a branch line serving Willamina.

-In 2001 the state started a \$2 million Short Line Credit Premium Account, with lottery bond proceeds to fund short line infrastructure improvements and to pay the credit risk premium required for federal loans.
-Nine projects were funded, and the Mount Hood Railroad obtained a \$2.6 million federal loan, with state dollars paying the credit premium.
+In 2001, Oregon started a \$2 million Short Line Credit Premium Account, with lottery bond proceeds to fund short line infrastructure improvements and to pay the credit risk premium required for federal loans.
+Nine projects were funded and the Mount Hood Railroad obtained a \$2.6 million federal loan with state dollars paying the credit premium.
 The nine projects entailed replacement of ties and track, placement of ballast rock, and repair of bridges.
-The short lines provided an average of 67 percent match for the improvements.
+The short lines provided an average 67 percent match for the improvements.

-The 2003 Legislature authorized another \$2 million for the short line rehabilitation program and funded a new \$8 million Industrial Rail Spur program to create or improve rail access to industrial sites.
+The 2003 Legislative Assembly authorized another \$2 million for the short line rehabilitation program and funded a new \$8 million Industrial Rail Spur program to create or improve rail access to industrial sites.

-The 2005 Legislature provided \$100 million of lottery bond authority for non-highway transportation grants and loans for aviation, rail, transit, and marine modes (Senate Bill 71).
-Under the program, known as Connect Oregon, the Transportation Commission approved \$39 million in grants for 17 rail projects.
-Of the rail total, \$34.7 million was approved for short line improvements throughout the state; \$3.7 million will help add trackage at UP's Hinkle yard; and \$658,000 will go toward passenger rail facilities at Chemult and equipment for the Eagle Cap excursion train in Wallowa and Union Counties.
+In Senate Bill 71, the 2005 Legislative Assembly provided \$100 million of lottery bond authority for non-highway transportation grants and loans for aviation, rail, transit, and marine modes.
+Under the program, known as ConnectOregon, the Transportation Commission approved \$39 million in grants for 17 rail projects.
+Of the rail total, \$34.7 million was approved for short line improvements throughout the state; \$3.7 million for added track at UP's Hinkle yard; and \$658,000 for passenger rail facilities at Chemult and equipment for the Eagle Cap excursion train in Wallowa and Union Counties.
+During the 2007 Legislative Session, House Bill 2246 provided a second \$100 million, known as ConnectOregon II; the Oregon Transportation Commission will select projects for ConnectOregon II funding on June 20, 2008.